21 minute read

 Google prefers businesses not use gating because they want their users to be confident that your Google star rating is an accurate representation of your customer experience.
 This makes sense as a lot of people view Amazon, GMB, and Yelp reviews as unreliable.

-Your Google My Business listing provides detailed insights that can help you improve your customer experience, maintain a high star rating, and scale your business.
+Your Google Business Profile listing provides detailed insights that can help you improve your customer experience, maintain a high star rating, and scale your business.

 Maintaining a sufficient stream of quality web traffic can be difficult for a lot of businesses, especially local ones.
 A GMB listing boosts your numbers by throwing you in a much smaller competition pool with a much more targeted audience.
 By simply maintaining your listing, you’re as much as 70% more likely to attract visits to your physical location.
 That translates to a big increase in revenue.